12DEVESH/LSTM-based_Stock_Trading_System/README.md

 This repository contains my code and instructions for building and testing a stock trading system using an LSTM (Long Short-Term Memory) model.
 My goal is to predict stock prices and make trading decisions based on those predictions.
 This README provides a comprehensive guide to understanding and using my project.

 ## Data Analysis
-I began by familiarizing myself with the input data sp500_tickers_A-D_1min_1pppix.zip, which I have provided in the files above.
+I began by familiarizing myself with the input data [sp500_tickers_A-D_1min_1pppix.zip](https://iitbacin-my.sharepoint.com/:u:/g/personal/asethi_iitb_ac_in/ER8Evo2yfdhPmuaw1rjIOywBvN2WyjIYbYopcQeMTL8z7g?e=DvXNbs).

 I conducted data analysis as follows: